DevMountain/DevMtn-Node-Introduction/README.md

 In this step we will create a package.json file to keep track of our dependencies and their versions for this project.

 ### Instructions
-Using `npm` ( which comes installed with node ) we can use a pre-defined CLI command called `init` that will interactively create a package.json on for us.
+Using `npm` ( which comes installed with node ) we can use a pre-defined CLI command called `init` that will interactively create a package.json for us.
 In your terminal use `npm init` and press the enter key for every option.
 This will create a package.json file for us with all the default values.

 ### Solution
 You should now have a file called `package.json` inside the `server` folder: